Interline Bus Services: Fleet

 In the 1980s the Ingleburn Bus Service fleet consisted of Bedford YMT3s and Leyland Super Vikings and Tigers, two of which were configured as coaches.

 In the early 1990s, ex ACTION Leyland Nationals, Transperth Leyland B21s and Urban Transit Authority Leyland Atlanteans were purchased.
 These were in turn replaced by ex ACTION Mercedes-Benz O305s and Renault PR100.2s.
 More recently new Volvos and Daewoos have been purchased.

 Following the Oliveri family's purchase of Southern Cross Transit in August 2002, many Interline buses have been transferred for further service.

 Ingleburn Bus Service had a light green and red livery that gave way to Metro-link's turquoise.
 Interline adopted a white and blue scheme.

 In February 2021, Interline received their first electric buses, with ten BCI CitiRiders rolled out into service on two routes.
 Nine Yutong E12s later arrived from April 2021.

-As of September 2023, the Interline fleet consists of 119 buses.
+As of September 2023, the Interline fleet consisted of 119 buses.